James Hill (Conservative politician)

 Hill was educated at Regent's Park School, Southampton, North Wales Naval Training College, and Southampton University.
 He was twice Member of Parliament (MP) for the marginal Southampton Test seat, from 1970 to October 1974, and again from 1979 until 1997.
 At the end of both these terms he lost the seat to the Labour candidate, on the latter occasion to Alan Whitehead.
+In 1997 Hill retired and said he would not seek re-election as an MP.
 Hill also served as a Member of the European Parliament (MEP) from 1973 to 1975.
 He was knighted in 1996 while serving as MP under John Major.

 Personal life

 He was married to his wife Susan for forty years and they had five children, his wife moved to Kings Somborne after her husband's death in 1999.
 Lady Susan died in 2008, aged 83.